 Using proxies to avoid getting blocked

-As we've already discussed in one of the previous articles , scraping without getting blocked can be a complex task.
-You can find detailed information in that article, but here I'll show you a neat trick to take advantage of premium proxies easily — this will help you fly under the radar.
+As we've already discussed in one of the previous articles, scraping without getting blocked can be tricky.
+You can find the detailed explanation there, but here I'll show you a simple way to use premium proxies without managing them manually.

-First of all, register on ScrapingBee for free .
-You'll receive 1000 credits as a gift (each HTTP request costs approximately 25 credits).
-After logging in, navigate to your dashboard and copy your API token:
+First, register on ScrapingBee for free.
+You'll receive 1000 free credits to test the API.
+After logging in, open your dashboard and copy your API token.

 Now, return to your Python script and set up a ScrapingBee client:

-Then, find the line where you send a request:
+Then, find the line where you send a regular request:

 Replace it with the following: